-- 1. South African Waste Information System (SAWIS) A national waste information system managed by DEFF.
-Information from the IPWIS is automatically uploaded to the SAWIS on a quarterly basis - 2.
-Integrated Pollution and Waste Information System (IPWIS) A provincial waste information system managed by DEA&DP - 3.
-Garden Route Waste Management Information System (GRWMIS)- a district waste information system managed by GRDM
+- South African Waste Information System (SAWIS) A national waste information system managed by DEFF.
+Information from the IPWIS is automatically uploaded to the SAWIS on a quarterly basis.
+The KLLM does not report waste data directly to SAWIS.
+Data reported to IPWIS is uploaded to SAWIS. - 2.
+Integrated Pollutant and Waste Information System (IPWIS) A provincial waste information system managed by DEA&DP

+3. Garden Route Waste Management Information System (GRWMIS)- a district waste information system managed by GRDM